Guide to Special Collections

 We hold over 4,000 incunables, including the largest collection of Aldines in the world and the second largest collection of works printed by Caxton.

 The collections cover a wide range of subjects: theology and philosophy; literature, drama and music; art and archaeology; science and medicine; economic, social, political and military history; travel and exploration.
-The vast majority of the Special Collections printed books are recorded in our online printed-book catalogue.
+The vast majority of the Special Collections printed books are recorded in Library Search.

 The Library's manuscript collections cover more than fifty languages, including all the major European and Middle Eastern languages, and numerous Far Eastern ones.
 They span five millennia, and are written on virtually every medium ever employed.
 The subject range is vast, encompassing literary, historical, antiquarian, genealogical, biblical, devotional, ritualistic, medical, scientific, legal and administrative texts.